finzix7/bioxiplas-landpage/README.md

 # Bioxiplas Landing Page

 This project uses **Astro** together with **Payload CMS**.
-Products are fetched from the Payload API so new content appears without redeploy.
+Products and certifications are fetched from the Payload API so new content appears without redeploy.

 ## Setup